CFB Goose Bay: 1976 – Departure of the USAF Strategic Air Command and closure of Goose AB

-The former U.S. facilities were redesignated CFB Goose Bay (the second time this facility name has been used).
+The former U.S. facilities were re-designated CFB Goose Bay (the second time this facility name has been used).
 The value of the airfield and facilities built and improved by the USAF since 1953 and transferred to Canada were estimated in excess of US$250 million (equivalent to $ billion today).
 By 1976 all SAC assets had been stood down, and only USAF logistical and transport support remained.

 1980 – Multinational low-level flying training stepped up

 In response to lessons learned from the Vietnam War and the growing sophistication of Soviet anti-aircraft radar and surface-to-air missile technology being deployed in Europe, NATO allies began looking at new doctrines in the 1970s–1980s which mandated low-level flight to evade detection.
 CFB Goose Bay's location in Labrador, with a population of around 30,000 and area of 294000 km2, made it an ideal location for low-level flight training.
 Labrador's sparse settlement and a local topography similar to parts of the Soviet Union, in addition to proximity to European NATO nations caused CFB Goose Bay to grow and become the primary low-level tactical training area for several NATO air forces during the 1980s.

-The increased low-level flights by fighter aircraft was not without serious controversy as the Innu Nation protested these operations vociferously, claiming that the noise of aircraft travelling at supersonic speeds in close proximity to the ground (nap-of-the-earth flying) was adversely affecting wildlife, namely caribou, and was a nuisance to their way of life on their traditional lands.
+The increased low-level flights by fighter aircraft was not without serious controversy as the Innu Nation protested these operations vociferously, claiming that the noise of aircraft travelling at supersonic speeds in close proximity to the ground was adversely affecting wildlife, namely caribou, and was a nuisance to their way of life on their traditional lands.

 During the 1980s–1990s, CFB Goose Bay hosted permanent detachments from the Royal Air Force, Luftwaffe, Royal Netherlands Air Force (RNLAF), and the Aeronautica Militare, in addition to temporary deployments from several other NATO countries.
 The permanent RNLAF detachment left CFB Goose Bay in the 1990s, although temporary training postings have been held since.
 Goose Bay was an attractive training facility for these air forces in light of the high population concentration in their countries, as well as numerous laws preventing low-level flying.
 The 13 e6ha bombing range is larger than several European countries.